-Please be sure to refresh your web browser for the most up to date summer catalog.
+Please be sure to refresh your web browser for the most up to date course catalog.

 We know professional development classes are important to you.
 Not only are professional development classes imperative to maintaining your teaching license, they also allow you to increase your pay through lane changes and salary advancement.
 That is why our staff work hard to ensure you are registered for your professional development classes quickly, receive adequate information about your class, and ensure grades are posted promptly.